-Observe from the middle panel of Figure 106 that the delta change of (-2%) in vessel time exposure in case of the P & LTFV scenario translates in a delta change of (-4%) in POTENTIAL accident frequency for the P & LTCFV scenarios.
-From a benchmarking perspective, observe from the middle panel in Figure 85 that the RMM scenario P-BC & CONT 17KNTS results in a similar delta change in POTENTIAL accident frequency of (-4%) as the cancelation of about 191 tankers from the base case (i.e. the P & LTFV scenario).
-In fact, one observes from Figure 85, Figure 90 and Figure 93 that with the exception of the RMM scenario T & EC and the RMM scenario T & OW ATB, all other RMM scenario results in larger delta change reductions in POTENTIAL accident frequency (as evaluated as delta changes from Case P, from Case Q and from Case T, respectively) than the low historical traffic scenarios P & LTFV and P & LTCFV.
+Observe from the middle panel of Figure 105 that the delta change of (-2%) in vessel time exposure in case of the P & LTFV scenario translates in a delta change of about (-5%) in POTENTIAL accident frequency for the P & LTFV and P & LTCFV scenarios.
+From a benchmarking perspective, observe from the middle panel in Figure 84 that the RMM scenario P-BC & CONT 17KNTS results in a similar delta change in POTENTIAL accident frequency of (-4%) as the cancelation of about 191 tankers from the Base Case (i.e. the P & LTFV scenario).
+In fact, one observes from Figure 84, Figure 89 and Figure 92 that with the exception of the RMM scenario T & EC and the RMM scenario T & OW ATB, all other RMM scenarios result in larger delta change reductions in POTENTIAL accident frequency (as evaluated as delta changes from Case P, from Case Q and from Case T, respectively) than the low historical traffic scenarios P & LTFV and P & LTCFV.
 These delta change reductions can thus be considered significant.
-In fact, in case of the combined T & 6RMM scenario one observe a delta change reduction of (-29%) from Case T in POTENTIAL accident frequency, which is about a multiplicitative factor more risk reduction one would get in POTENTIAL accident frequency when cancelling 191 tank focus vessels and about 30 cargo focus vessels from the base case (P) (i.e. the P & LTCFV scenario).
+In fact, in case of the combined T & 6RMM scenario one observes a delta change reduction of (-29%) from Case T in POTENTIAL accident frequency, which is about a multiplicitative factor more risk reduction one would get in POTENTIAL accident frequency when cancelling 191 tank focus vessels and about 30 cargo focus vessels from the Base Case (P) (i.e. the P & LTCFV scenario).